vagharsh/consul-tree/README.md

 On the Docker host that you want to run the Consul-tree container from.
 - Create a `config.php` file.
-- Copy and paste the configuration file contents from the above section and change their values to match your consul host and the title as well if you want a custom title.
+- Copy and paste the configuration file contents from [here](https://github.com/vagharsh/consul-tree/blob/master/README.md#configuration) and change their values to match your consul host and the title as well if you want a custom title.
 - Mount it to the container.
 - Example of how to start the consul-tree container: